 BlueConic stores customer data in profile properties.
 You can specify that a profile property holds unique identifiers by selecting the Unique identifier checkbox in the Profile properties tab.
 For improved privacy and security, you can specify that a new profile should be created if this profile property value changes.
 This would prevent profile information merging into a new profile erroneously.
-Note that each profile can have multiple identifiers.
+Each profile can have multiple identifiers.

 In the Profiles tab, you can search your profile database to find all profiles that have a value for a certain unique ID.

 Using unique identifiers in BlueConic Connections

 You can use BlueConic connections to integrate or synchronize your profile data with customer data held in other systems.
 By matching unique identifiers with another system -- for example, matching the email address from a customer's profile with your ESP data -- you can ensure that you're importing or exporting data for the correct profile.